ibm-functions/runtime-nodejs/README.md

 ### Testing

+To run all tests: `./gradlew tests:test` this include tests depending on credentials

+To run all tests except those which do not rely on credentials `./gradlew tests:testWithoutCredentials`

+To run a single test-class: `./gradlew tests:test --tests <SomeGradleTestFilter>`

+For example, in order to execute the tests in /tests/src/test/scala/actionContainers/IBMNodeJSActionDB2Tests.scala, run:  `./gradlew tests:test --tests *IBMNodeJsActionDB2Tests`

-Note: If you're running all tests locally (either of these two commands: `./gradlew tests:test` or `./gradlew tests:test --tests *CredentialsIBMNodeJsActionWatsonTests`), you need to set up a tests/vcap_services.json file containing Watson credentials in the format of:
+Note: If you're running all tests locally with credentials like `./gradlew tests:test` or `./gradlew tests:test --tests *CredentialsIBMNodeJsActionWatsonTests` you need to set up a tests/credentials.json file containing Watson credentials in the format of:
 ```
 {
   "language_translation":[
     {
-      "name":"",
-      "label":"",
-      "plan":"",
       "credentials": {
         "url": "",
         "password": "",